olivroy/reuseme/tests/testthat/_snaps/screenshot.md

       screenshot()
     Condition
       Warning:
-      This function is only meant to be used interactively.
+      Remove `screenshot()` from scripts.
+It is only meant to be used interactively.